Unichain and Aperiodicity are Sufficient for Asymptotic Optimality of Average-Reward Restless Bandits

 \subsection{Necessity of aperiodicity}

-In this section, we provide an example showing that without aperiodicity, the gap between the optimal value of the $N$-armed RB problem, $\ropt$, and the optimal value of its single-armed relaxation, $\rrel$, can be non-diminishing as $N\to\infty$.
+In this subsection, we provide an example showing that without aperiodicity, the gap between the optimal value of the $N$-armed RB problem, $\ropt$, and the optimal value of its single-armed relaxation, $\rrel$, can be non-diminishing as $N\to\infty$.

 Consider a single-armed problem with two states, $A$ and $B$.
 At each time step, the arm transitions to the other state with probability $1$, regardless of the action applied.
 The reward function is given by $r(A,0)=r(B,1)=1$ and $r(A,1)=r(B,0)=0$.
 Let $\alpha$ be $\frac{1}{2}$ in the relaxed budget constraint, i.e., the arm is pulled half of the time in the long run.
-It is not hard to see that an optimal policy $\pibs$ of the single-armed problem is given by $\pibs(0|A) = \pibs(1|B) = 1$ and $\pibs(1|A) = \pibs(0|B) = 0$, and it achieves the optimal value $\rrel = 1$.
-Note that any policies in this single-armed problem induce a \emph{periodic} unichain.
+One can verify that an optimal policy $\pibs$ of this single-armed problem is given by $\pibs(0|A) = \pibs(1|B) = 1$ and $\pibs(1|A) = \pibs(0|B) = 0$, and achieves the optimal value $\rrel = 1$.
+Note that any policy in this single-armed problem induces a \emph{periodic} unichain.

 Now we consider the RB system consisting of $N$ copies of the single-armed MDP defined above, with budget constraint $\alpha N = N/2$.
 Suppose all arms of the RB system are initialized in state $A$.
 Then at any time $t$, either all arms are in state $A$ or all arms are in state $B$.
-In this case, all policies have the same outcome: when all arms are in state $A$, $N/2$ arms take action $0$ and generate $N/2$; when all arms are in state $B$, $N/2$ arms take action $1$ and generate $N/2$ reward.
-Therefore, under any policy, the long-run average reward per time step and arm is $1/2$, which has a non-diminishing gap with the upper bound $\rrel = 1$.
+In this case, all policies have the same outcome: when all arms are in state $A$, $N/2$ arms take action $0$ and generate $N/2$ unit of reward; when all arms are in state $B$, $N/2$ arms take action $1$ and generate $N/2$ unit of reward.
+Therefore, under any policy, the long-run average reward per time step and per arm is $1/2$, which has a non-diminishing gap with the upper bound $\rrel = 1$.